Dr. Mark Paradis

 Years Taught: Winter 2021

-This course is an introduction to the topic of international organizations, which encompasses both formal international institutions—such as the UN—and informal international regimes—such as the gold standard.
+This course is an introduction to the topic of international organisations, which encompasses both formal international institutions — such as the UN — and informal international regimes — such as the gold standard.
 While international relations take place within an anarchic system, state and non-state actors are able to work together in numerous issue areas in hopes of achieving mutually beneficial outcomes.
-Therefore, the study of international organizations relies heavily on the study of international cooperation, in which states collaborate to manage interstate relations.
-We will discuss the key concepts and theories that address international organizations.
-We will examine the development, structure, and processes of security, economic, and human rights organizations.
-We will discuss organizations whose membership is limited to state actors, as well as those that include members of civil society.
-While students will be expected to understand the structures of these organizations, the main goal of the course is in understanding how they shape international relations.
+Therefore, the study of international organisations relies heavily on the study of international cooperation, in which states collaborate to manage interstate relations.
+We will discuss the key concepts and theories that address international organisations.
+We will examine the development, structure, and processes of security, economic, and human rights organisations.
+We will discuss organisations whose membership is limited to state actors, as well as those that include members of civil society.
+While students will be expected to understand the structures of these organisations, the main goal of the course is in understanding how they shape international relations.

 Fields: Political Science